kevinfarrugia/react-recipes/recipes/property-pattern.md

 A common scenario is to have lists of items with actions associated to each item.
 A typical example is the infamous _To Do List_, where you have a checkbox next to each item to mark it as _done_.

-When you need to change the state in the parent component in response to an action triggered by one of its children, you'll quickly find yourself in a bind (te-hee) — technically, you'll need to pass a separate callback function to each item so that you can later tell which item is the source of the action.
+When you need to change the state in the parent component in response to an action triggered by one of its children, you'll quickly find yourself in a bind (tee-hee) — technically, you'll need to pass a separate callback function to each item so that you can later tell which item is the source of the action.

 In fact, [the React docs recommend](https://reactjs.org/docs/handling-events.html) `bind`-ing the callback function to each item separately.
 It's a bit like Oprah going [_you get a callback! you get a callback!_](https://www.youtube.com/watch?v=hcJAWKdawuM):